TheKrowi/Krowi_AchievementFilter/Changelogs/WowInterface.md

 [*]Linked Forge and Befuddle
 [*]Event Reminder localization of time left should now be working correctly [*]Event Reminder localization of end time when using a custom format containing %a, %A, %b or %B should now be working correctly
-[/LIST]
+[*]Event Reminders should now always have a category linked and no longer cause errors [*]Event Reminders should now more reliably register a mouse click [/LIST]

 [B]Wrath Classic[/B]